 4. Home equity loans and lines of credit

-These are loans against the equity of your house, with interest based on current mortgage rates.
+You can also consider loans against the equity of your house, with interest based on current mortgage rates.

 Advice: “Using a home equity loan can get people into financial trouble,” says New Jersey certified financial planner John M. Egan.
-“However, some of our clients have used a home equity loan for plastic surgery because the interest rates are very low — but as a last resort.”
+“However, some of our clients have used a home equity loan for plastic surgery [when] the interest rates are very low – but as a last resort.”

 5. Cash savings